DocDBrown/PrivacyPolicy/Thoughts.md

 One thing everyone can agree on - "WITH NO HONOR THEY SERVE"

-Even the Queensland Police motto proves this isnt the first time their lack of honour ahs been called out
+Even the Queensland Police motto proves this isnt the first time their lack of honour has been called out

 Even if you get a successful political prosecution, you still have to answer the National Anti-Corruption Commission and International Criminal Court